isabelstoddart/AnimationGame/README.md

 A		 <- Alt		(Please avoid, alt may be faulty because of its use in modern OS) B		 <- Ctrl
 Start    <- Enter

+### How to Run
+To run the program first download Processing, then download all of the files and open the AnimationGame.pde file inside of the AnimationGame folder and click Run!
+Be sure to click the AnimationGame.pde inside of the folder and be sure the folder is named AnimationGame or the file will not run.

+You can download processing here -> https://processing.org/download/

+### Contribution
+For this project I created the Enemy class, the EnemyCollection class, and the background design.